-Bicycle enthusiasts across the state are preparing for the annual Bicycle Ride Across Tennessee, which will kick off its 23rd year with a seven-day ride beginning Sept.
-8 and will feature a loop through some of Middle and East Tennessee’s most beautiful landscapes.
+Bicycle enthusiasts across the state are preparing for the annual Bicycle Ride Across Tennessee, which will kick off its 24th year with a seven-day excursion beginning Sept.
+14, showcasing West Tennessee’s beautiful landscapes.

-For registration information or more details about the 2012 Bicycle Ride Across Tennessee, please visit the main webpage at www.tnstateparks.com/BRAT or www.thebrat.org.
-Visit the Bicycle Ride Across Tennessee on Facebook.
+For registration information or more details about the 2013 Bicycle Ride Across Tennessee, visit the main webpage at http://thebrat.org.
 Riders with questions are encouraged to contact Ryan Forbess via e-mail at Ryan.Forbess@tn.gov.